datasnakes/beRi/README.md

 # beRi
-beRi "beri environments for R installations" is a package management system for R.
+beRi "beri2 environments for R installations" is a package management system for R.

 ## Introduction